BouaikIlham/OOP-school-library/README.md

 # OOP school library

 > In this project, I start building my school library app.
-In this initial step, I implement the classes to represent students and teachers.
+In this initial step, I implement the classes to represent students and teachers.Also in this project, I use the Decorator design pattern to correct the names of people.

 ## Built With

 - ruby
 - Linters
+- Design pattern

 ## Live Demo (if available)